-Net sales for the second quarter of fiscal 2016 was essentially flat compared to the same period in the prior year.
-Net sales for the first half of fiscal 2016 decreased compared to the same period in the prior year due to lower shipments of TV manufacturing equipment.
-Operating income, operating margin, non-GAAP adjusted operating income and non-GAAP adjusted operating margin for the second quarter and first half of fiscal 2016 decreased compared to the same periods in the prior year, reflecting unfavorable product mix and higher research and development cost for new product development.
+Net sales for the first quarter of fiscal 2017 increased compared to the same period in the prior year primarily due to higher customer investments in mobile display manufacturing equipment.
+Operating income, operating margin, non-GAAP adjusted operating income and non-GAAP adjusted operating margin for the first three months of fiscal 2017 increased compared to the same period in the prior year, reflecting higher net sales and favorable changes in product mix, partially offset by increased research and development spending.

-The following regions accounted for at least 30 percent of total net sales for the Display segment for one or more of the periods presented:
+The following regions accounted for at least 30 percent of total net sales for the Display and Adjacent Markets segment for one or more of the periods presented: